opnfv/kvmfornfv/docs/userguide/Ftrace.debugging.tool.userguide.rst

     One of the most common uses of ftrace is the event tracing.

 **Note:**
-- For KVMFORNFV, Ftrace is preferred as it is in-built kernel tool
+- For KVM4NFV, Ftrace is preferred as it is in-built kernel tool
 - More stable compared to other debugging tools

 Version Features